How we're responding to Covid-19

 In Malawi, we’re adapting our livelihoods programme to promote social distancing while enabling people to continue working.
 We have reduced the size of meetings, ensured that the farmers we are working with maintain a physical distance from each other and introduced mandatory handwashing before and after training sessions.
 In South Sudan, Concern’s health and nutrition centres are staggering appointment times and limiting training sessions for health workers to 10 people at a time, in line with government restrictions.

 Another vital step that can help reduce the spread of coronavirus is communicating accurate and up-to-date information as effectively as possible.
-We’re collaborating with governments and community leaders in Niger and the Central African Republic (CAR) to share messages and advice over the radio, and training healthcare workers and traditional healers in Sierra Leone to share information about the virus.
+In 21 countries, we’ve been collaborating with governments and community leaders to share messages about hygiene and prevention.
+In Niger and the Central African Republic (CAR) we've shared advice over the radio, and in Sierra Leone we're training healthcare workers and traditional healers to share information about the virus with their communities.

 Even before the Covid-19 pandemic, many of the countries we work in have long been battling external challenges such as climate change, internal displacement or the current locust infestation in East Africa which has left millions facing extreme hunger and malnutrition.
 In many of these contexts, governance is poor and health systems are weak at the best of times.